 Users should ensure they have a large enough token amount to cover all associated network fees and still receive their desired amount of projected tokens on to the foreign network of choice

-There is no maximum amount that can be ported across the bridge and the minimum amount depends on the token:
+There is no maximum amount that can be ported across the bridge and the minimum amount depends on the token's USD value at the time of porting.
+The minimum amount is approximately USD$50 equivalent of the token amount

 You will need the following: